mikebros2906/Diabetes-Prediction-using-ML/README.md

 The project uses the PIMA Indians Diabetes Dataset, which contains health-related data for female patients of Pima Indian heritage.

 ⦁	Total Samples (Rows): 768
-⦁
 ⦁	Total Features (Columns): 9
-⦁
 ⦁	Distribution of Outcome:
 	1. Non-Diabetic (0): 500
 	2. Diabetic (1): 268

 **🛠 Dependencies**
-The following Python libraries are required to run this project:
+The following Python libraries are required to run this project:numpy, pandas, sklearn (specifically StandardScaler, train_test_split, svm, accuracy_score)

-numpy

-pandas

-sklearn (specifically StandardScaler, train_test_split, svm, accuracy_score)

-You can install them using pip:

-Bash

-pip install numpy pandas scikit-learn

 **🔬 Data Preprocessing and Analysis**
 Data Loading: The diabetes.csv file is loaded into a pandas DataFrame.